-Choose your favorite meeting platform, invite members of your community, and join your elected official as they sign and read the proclamation.
-Remember to record the celebration and take pictures of your screen.
+Whether your proclamation is a virtual or in-person event, you can invite members of your community, including educators and families, to join your elected official(s) as they sign and read the proclamation.

+Remember to take pictures - even if it's a screenshot!